Maybe you just got laid off. What’s next? Here’s what to do when you lose your job.

 6. Conserve your emergency fund?

 Hopefully you’ve been able to stash enough cash in your emergency fund to last you through a downturn.
 Typically it’s been recommended that you have at least 6 months’ worth of expenses to tide you over.
 But these days, liquidity is king!
 If you want to be absolutely certain that your expenses are fully covered if you DO get laid off, then you’ll have to rethink how much cash you should hold.
 Where to put this money?
-Somewhere ultra safe, such as a high yield savings account.
+Somewhere ultra safe, such as a high-yielding cash based bank account.

 Diversification is not just for investments.
 It also pertains to income generation and wherever else you may be spending your time.
 If you’ve got other ways of making money other than through your job, you’ll be in much better shape when a recession hits.
 So if you’ve got talents and skills, or that perfect hobby you can parlay into a business, you may think about leveraging these things into money making ventures and alternative income streams.